 Obligation for Assessment

 Each modification assessment will be performed under the direction and oversight of the CAISO, although the Participating TO or third parties engaged by the Participating TO may perform certain parts of the assessment work pursuant to agreement between the CAISO and the Participating TO as to their allocation of responsibilities.
-During the 60 calendar days, the CAISO and the Participating TO shall also determine whether a facility reassessment is required if the modification is deemed non-material.
-In case a facility reassessment is required to update the Interconnection Facilities or Network Upgrades for the generator that is requesting the modification, the CAISO and the Participating TO shall use reasonable efforts to complete the modification assessment within 120 calendar days.
-The CAISO shall notify the Interconnection Customer that the assessment will take an additional 60 calendar days.
-The CAISO will conduct or cause to be performed the required modification assessment and any additional assessment the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of the assessment where the Participating TO has specific and non-transferable expertise or data and can conduct the assessment more efficiently and cost-effectively than the CAISO.
+During the sixty (60) calendar days, the CAISO and the Participating TO shall also determine whether a facility reassessment is required if the modification is deemed non-material.
+In case a facility reassessment is required to update the Interconnection Facilities or Network Upgrades for the generator that is requesting the modification, the CAISO and the Participating TO shall use reasonable efforts to complete the modification assessment within one hundred and twenty (120) calendar days total, including the initial assessment and the facility reassessment.
+The CAISO shall notify the Interconnection Customer that the assessment will take an additional sixty (60) calendar days if a facility reassessment is needed.
+The CAISO will conduct or cause to be performed the initial required modification assessment and any additional facility reassessment the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of the assessment where the Participating TO has specific and non-transferable expertise or data and can conduct the assessment more efficiently and cost-effectively than the CAISO.

-The CAISO shall use reasonable efforts to commence and complete modification assessments within 60 calendar days.
+The CAISO shall use reasonable efforts to commence and complete modification assessments within sixty (60) calendar days.
 For any portion of an assessment performed at the direction of the CAISO by the Participating TOs or by a third party, the CAISO shall require that this work also be completed within the timelines set forth in this BPM.
 If an assessment cannot be completed within those timelines, the CAISO will notify the Interconnection Customer and provide an estimated completion date with an explanation of the reasons why additional time is required.

 The CAISO will also coordinate with Affected System Operators under Appendix Y, Section 3.7 and GIP BPM Section 18.1; and Appendix DD, Section 14.4 and GIDAP BPM Section 12.4.
 However, the Interconnection Customer is responsible for contracting with any applicable Affected System for construction of Affected System Network Upgrades which are necessary to safely and reliably connect the proposed Generating Facility to the CAISO Controlled Grid.
 The CAISO will provide Affected System Operators with information regarding any modification that has been approved.